spabhijna/posture-ai/README.md

 - Real-time pose detection and analysis
 - Support for both image and video inputs
-- Comprehensive ergonomic assessment including:
-  - Back alignment
-  - Knee positioning
-  - Head tilt
-  - Arm positioning
-  - Feet spacing
-  - Hip/torso twist
+- Apply customizable rules to check pose correctness
+- Save annotated output as images or videos
-- Visual feedback with annotated outputs
+- Visual feedback with annotations showing pose issues
-- Customizable thresholds for different ergonomic parameters

 ## Installation